You and Me (Joan Franka song)

 "You and Me" is a song by singer songwriter Joan Franka.
 It was chosen to represent the Netherlands in the Eurovision Song Contest 2012.
 The song was released in the Netherlands as a Digital download on 27 February 2012.
 Franka wrote and composed the song together with Jessica Hoogenboom (artist name Jessie Maria).

-Within the first week after the release of You And Me, on 2 March 2012, the single got in on place #1 of the Dutch Single Top 100.
+Within the first week after the release of You And Me, on 2 March 2012, the single got in on place No. 1 of the Dutch Single Top 100.

 Background

 On 26 February 2012, Joan Franka performed "You and Me" at the Nationaal Songfestival, wearing a Native American headdress designed by Nicoline van Marle.
 The background for her suit comes from the origin of the text of her song.
 That is about an innocent young love of herself when she was five years old and playing 'Indians' with her little boyfriend.
 In her performance she sings and plays the guitar, and is being flanked by four female dancers with tambourines, a drum and a small string instrument, probably a small ukulele accompanied with music from a banjo.